You're viewing the agent-readable version of this page. Switch to human view

 Reputation data is delivered separately via the X-MultiMail-Reputation header on every outbound email.

-Web setup (recommended): After your beta invite is approved, follow the setup link in your approval email.
+Web setup (recommended): After your account is approved, follow the setup link in your approval email.
 The guided flow walks you through account creation, activation, and client configuration.

 API signup: Alternatively, create an account programmatically: